lawrie/blackicemxbook/Programming_the_Built-in_Hardware/Programming_the_Built-in_Hardware.md

 We use *negedge* as the button is pulled low when pressed.

-Build and upload in the normal way and you should see the led counter increasing by more than one per press.
+Build and upload in the normal way and you should see the LED counter increasing by more than one per press.

 To fix this, we will use the debouncer from fpga4fun.com.